Uber investors who called it “toxic” are satisfied by plans for change

 The changes include diminished responsibility for CEO Travis Kalanick, who is taking a leave of absence, as well as more independent oversight from the board, manadatory inclusive leadership training, management compensation tied to success with increasing diversity and decreasing employee complaints, increasing the profile of the head of diversity, and a clear process for escalating HR problems.

 The question now is whether Uber will enthusiastically adopt the planned changes, or drag its feet.
 If it can turn things around and fix its culture without tanking its business, it will embolden other tech companies to face their own internal problems head-on.

 But if the investigation into rampant harassment and bad behavior results in a some new faces but the same old cesspool, the whole industry may be marred by Uber’s reluctance for justice.
+We already have our first terrible sign: Uber board member from TPG Capital David Bonderman made an incredibly sexist remark towards fellow board member Arianna Huffington — WHILE ON STAGE AT THE ALL-HANDS MEETING ABOUT UBER BECOMING LESS SEXIST.

+Apparently he’s already apologized, but the fact that this comes from who’s supposed to oversee Uber’s road to change is horrifying.

-Either way, tech must change, and more people like the Kapors must stand up for that change.
+Tech must change, and more people like the Kapors must stand up for that change.

 Below you can read the Kapors’ full letter: